-The School of Electronics, Electrical Engineering and Computer Science (EEECS) aims to enhance the way we use technology in communication, health services, data security and many other related areas.
+The School of Electronics, Electrical Engineering and Computer Science (EEECS) aims to enhance the way we use technology in communication, data science, computing systems, cyber security, power electronics, intelligent control, and many related areas.

 Research within the School is organised into research themes.

 ECIT brings together, in one building, internationally recognised research groups specialising in key areas of advanced digital and communications technology.

 Electric Power and Energy Systems research is focused on problems related to distributed sources of energy and their integration into power networks.
 The cluster is a member of the IET Power Academy and is a major collaborator on all-island energy research.

 SoCaM is dedicated to the design of advanced, integrated, high-speed wireless and couples activities in High Frequency Electronics, System-on-Chip, Signals and Systems and Digital Signal Processing, and for Gigabit/sec wireless.